-- family support worker to meet with specific parents and children to discuss and share needs
+- Family support worker to meet with parents and children to discuss and share needs.

-- a playtime buddy system to ensure all pupils are included in unstructured times
+- A playtime buddy system is in place to ensure all pupils are included in unstructured times.

 j) How we plan to meet significant need?

-When a child is demonstrating a significant cause for concern or their learning need is more complex and persistent than can be met by the interventions already put in place statutory assessment will be considered.
+When a child is demonstrating a significant cause for concern or their learning need is more complex and persistent than can be met by the interventions already put in place, statutory assessment will be considered.
 The Education Health Care Plan (ECH plan) incorporates all information about the child from birth to 25.
 All parties, including health and other agencies involved with the child contribute to this plan.
 If a Statutory Assessment is required the school, in consultation with the child, parents and outside agencies, will submit reports for consideration by the Local Authority’s Provision Panel.
-The request is made to the Local Authority (LA) Manchester City Council.
+The request is made to the Local Authority (Manchester City Council).

-All of the evidence is gathered and sent to the Local Authority Special Educational Needs Officer who in turn send it for review to the Special Educational Needs Panel.
-If the request is successful, then further evidence is gathered from all of the agencies who have involvement with the child.
+All of the evidence is gathered and sent to the Local Authority Special Educational Needs Officer who in turn sends it for review to the Special Educational Needs Panel.
+If the request is successful, then further evidence is gathered from all of the agencies who have been involved with the child.

 If the Provision Panel agrees to the need for an ‘Education Health Care Plan’, the Local Authority will lead on the process.
 School will prepare the necessary documentation and send it to the Local Authority.

-EHC plans are subject to annual review which will include parental views about the child's progress.
+EHC Plans are subject to annual review which will include parental views about the child’s progress.
 Further reviews can be arranged at any time if significant concerns arise.
-Childrenunder 5 years of age subject to 6 monthly reviews.
+Children under 5 years of age are subject to 6 monthly reviews.

 The Local Authority will need to have: